 Colleges with high acceptance rates can be good options for you when you're selecting schools you want to apply to or attend.
-If you have low grades, standardized test scores, or you need to add safety schools to your list of colleges, these schools can give you more confidence that you'll be able to gain admission to a 4-year college.
+If you have low grades or poor standardized test scores, or need to add safety schools to your list of colleges, these schools can give you more confidence that you'll be able to gain admission to a four-year college.

-In this article, I'll give you the list of colleges with the highest acceptance rates, explain why they have such high acceptance rates, and offer pros and cons of attending these schools.
+In this article, I'll give you a list of colleges with the highest acceptance rates, explain why they have such high acceptance rates, and introduce the pros and cons of attending these schools.

 Why Do These Colleges Have Such High Acceptance Rates?

 Also, some of the smaller colleges on the list have a particular focus.
 Most of the students who are applying are qualified students who are interested in attending that specific type of college.
-For example, BYU–Idaho is a Mormon school and Evergreen State is a progressive liberal arts state institution.
+For example, BYU–Idaho is a Mormon school, while Evergreen State is a progressive liberal arts college.

 List of Colleges With the Highest Acceptance Rates

 Most of these colleges are state institutions, but there are private religious colleges on the list as well, such as Jarvis Christian College and Wayland Baptist University.
 There are also private non-sectarian colleges, such as Wilmington University.